lemonteaa/course-editor/README.md

 A frontend to edit course content (i.e. a bunch of text files) and then "submit" it by saving to IPFS, and then posting on Hive (TODO).

+Note: Press "Test" to load the files into the tree view.

 Tasklist:

 - [x] Integrate with [BrowserFS](https://github.com/jvilk/BrowserFS)